hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 ## Visualization of differentially expressed genes

 Visualization is a key step for understanding the results of our analysis.
 In particular, we want to focus on the significant genes that are differential between the two conditions of interest.
 In doing so, we can better understand patterns in gene expression and any outlier genes that may bring up further questions in a downstream analysis.
-Additionally, these visualizations are a great way to quickly demonstrate the changes brough about due to an experimental condition to others.
+Additionally, these visualizations are a great way to quickly demonstrate the changes brought about due to an experimental condition compared to others.

 ### Identify significant genes